-- Transfer students who have completed the pre-admission courses needed at a post-secondary institution other than Memorial University should contact the Registrar's Office at email@example.com. to determine their course equivalencies.
+- Students who have completed the pre-admission courses at a post-secondary institution other than Memorial University should contact the Registrar's Office at email@example.com. to determine their course equivalencies.

-- You are responsible for making sure that you have met the pre-admission course requirements.
+- The student is responsible for making sure that they have met the pre-admission course requirements.

-If you have notcompleted or are missing pre-requisite courses, your application will be considered incomplete.
+If you have not completed or are missing pre-requisite courses, your application will be deemed incomplete.